CzapoX/SocialSite/README.md

 * [Current State of Project](#current-state-of-project)

 ## General info
-It is a web application project, that is supposed to be simple social networking site.
+It is a web application API project, that is supposed to be simple social networking site.
 The application is developed using CQRS + Mediator pattern with Clean Architecture.
-The application is created in order to improve my .NET and TypeScript skills and learn about the React + Redux stack.
-I plan to use unit and acceptance tests.

 ## Technologies
 Backend